kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 ###### Does enabling the feature change any default behavior?

-No behavior change when there is no change in node allocatable resources, and this feature is guarded by `InPlaceNodeResourceResize` feature gate.

-With feature enabled:
+No immediate behavior changes occur if the underlying node hardware has not changed.
+If the hardware does change, the default behavior changes from "ignoring the hardware change" to:

-    Hotplug of resource will lead to increase in Node allocatable resource and allowing Pending pods to be scheduled.
+- Upscale: Dynamically patching the `Node` Allocatable resources and rewriting host cgroups, allowing pending pods to be scheduled.

-    HotUnplug of resource will lead to decrease in Node allocatable resource, where the Pod Admission controller reruns to identify if any workloads are required to be evicted.
+- Downscale: Dynamically shrinking host cgroups, lowering Eviction Manager thresholds, and potentially triggering pod evictions.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-The feature can be disabled by restarting kubelet with the feature-gate off.
+The feature can be disabled by restarting the Kubelet with the feature gate turned off.
+The Kubelet will freeze its capacity at whatever `cAdvisor` reported during that specific boot cycle.
-Once disabled any hot plug of resources won't reflect at the cluster level.

 ###### What happens if we re-enable the feature if it was previously rolled back?

-To re-enable the feature, need to turn on the feature-gate and restart the kubelet, with feature re-enabled, the node resources will be updated dynamically with any changes in the underlying node's compute capacity.
-Cluster will be automatically updated with the new resource information.
-If there are any pending pods due to lack of resources they will turn into running state.
+The Kubelet will immediately poll the live cAdvisor data, detect any drift that occurred while the feature was disabled, and execute a one-time reconciliation to update the internal cgroups and the API Server's `Node.Status`.

 ###### Are there any tests for feature enablement/disablement?

-Yes, the tests will be added along with alpha implementation.
-* Validate the hot plug of resource to machine is updated at the node resource level.
-* Validate the hot plug of resource made the pending pods to transition into running state.
-* Validate the resource managers are update with the latest machine information after hot plug of resources.
+Yes, unit tests will validate that the `capacityReconciler` Go routine completely short-circuits and exits if `utilfeature.DefaultFeatureGate.Enabled()` returns false.

 ### Rollout, Upgrade and Rollback Planning